jupyter/notebook/docs/source/extending/frontend_extensions.rst

 As part of your front-end extension, you may wish to define actions, which can be attached to toolbar buttons, or called from the command palette.
-Here is an example of an extension that defines a (not very useful!) action to show an alert, and adds a toolabr button using the full action name:
+Here is an example of an extension that defines an (not very useful!) action to show an alert, and adds a toolabr button using the full action name:

 .. code:: javascript